cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The typeguard session runs the test suite with runtime type-checking enabled.
 It is similar to the :ref:`tests session <The tests session>`, with the difference that your package is instrumented by Typeguard.

-Typeguard_ checks that arguments passed to functions match the type annotations of the function parameters, and that the return value provided by the function matches the return type annotation.
-In the case of generator functions,
-Typeguard checks the yields, sends and the return value against the ``Generator`` or ``AsyncGenerator`` annotation.

 You can run the session with a specific Python version.
 For example, the following command runs the session